SmissTake/prenomator/README.md

 2. Copy the `.env` to `.env.local` and fill the variables with your own credentials and the api url.
 You can also configure the default values for the votes.

 ## Usage

+### Proxy

+To avoid restricions from the website, the script will make one request out of two with a proxy.
+You can configure the proxy in your `.env.local` file.
+I use Luminate proxy, you can get a 7 days free trial.

 ### Launch
 #### Production